Kingdom of the Morea: Economic and social development

-To restore the province, settlers were encouraged to immigrate from the other Greek lands with the lure of considerable land grants, chiefly from Attica but also from other parts of Central Greece, especially the areas that suffered during the war.
-2,000 Cretans, and also Catholic Chians, Venetian citizens from the Ionian Islands and even some Bulgarians answered this call.
-In addition, mention is made of 1,317 Muslim families that remained behind, converted to Christianity and were given lands or enterprises as concessions.
-As a result of these policies, the population recovered rapidly: apart from Mani, the Venetian registers record 97,118 inhabitants in 1691, 116,000 a year later and 176,844 by 1700.
-Due to the relative privileges granted the urban population, the period was also marked by an influx of the agrarian population to the cities.
+To restore the province, settlers were encouraged to immigrate from other Greek lands with the lure of considerable land grants, chiefly from Attica but also from other parts of Central Greece, especially areas that had suffered during the war.
+2,000 Cretans, Catholic Chians, Venetian citizens from the Ionian Islands, and even some Bulgarians answered this call.
+In addition, mention is made of 1,317 Muslim families who remained, converted to Christianity, and were given lands or enterprises as concessions.
+As a result of these policies, the population recovered rapidly: apart from Mani, the Venetian registers record 97,118 inhabitants in 1691, 116,000 a year later, and 176,844 by 1700.
+Due to the relative privileges granted to the urban population, the period was also marked by an influx of the agrarian population to the cities.

 The Venetians engaged in a concerted effort to revive and improve the country's agriculture and commerce.
-Thus the settler families were given 60 stremmata each, while the elders of the local communities were allocated 100; new grape cultures were introduced from France and Italy and import tax was levied on foreign wine, laying the foundations for the revival of viticulture and the raisin trade with Western Europe; measures were taken to develop forestry; and the indigenous silk industry was promoted.
-Trade links established both with the rest of Ottoman Greece as well as with the North African coast, which exported the Morea's main produce, raisins, cereals, cotton, olive oil, leather, silk and wax.
-As a result, the annual revenue from the province rose steadily, from 61,681 reales in 1684/85 to 274,207 in 1691 and 500,501 in 1710, of which about three-fifths were spent in the Morea itself.
+Settler families were given 60 stremmata each, while the elders of the local communities were allocated 100.
+New grape varieties were introduced from France and Italy, and an import tax was levied on foreign wine, laying the foundations for the revival of viticulture and the raisin trade with Western Europe.
+Measures were taken to develop forestry, and the indigenous silk industry was promoted.
+Trade links were established both with the rest of Ottoman Greece and with the North African coast, which exported the Morea's main produce: raisins, cereals, cotton, olive oil, leather, silk, and wax.
+As a result, the annual revenue from the province rose steadily, from 61,681 reales in 1684–85 to 274,207 in 1691 and 500,501 in 1710, of which about three-fifths were spent in the Morea itself.
 By way of comparison, the total tax revenue due to the Ottoman government from the province before 1684 is estimated at 1,699,000 reales.